Three-wattled Bellbird (Procnias tricarunculata)Spanish name: Campanero Tricarunculado, Pajaro Campano, Rin-ran

 Usually the bellbird is found in middle to upper forest levels within lowland to montane regions between 900-3,000 m or higher.
 It is usually found in lower elevations outside the breeding season.

 The Three-wattled Bellbird lives between eastern Honduras and western Panama.
-In Costa Rica it lives on both slopes of the country.

 The female lack these wattles, and in fact looks entirely different from the male.
 Adults of both sexes have a sturdy, heavy body and a large black bill.
 The female is olive green with thin yellow lines on her head, a skinny yellow eye-ring, and a bright yellow underside with wide dark olive-green stripes.
 The female is thusly well hidden among the lush green of the canopy.
 The male, on the other hand, is shrouded with a bright white on its head, neck and chest, and a solid chestnut-rufous color over the rest of its body.